s21Deniss/hota/docs/valtan/index.md

 ## 40 HP Double wolfs

-Seperate wolfs so they dont have damage reduction buff
+Seperate wolfs so they don't have damage reduction buff

 People with gold buff, fight invader wolf